-The association has hired Kevin McGee as HR Manager.
+The association has hired Rielly Aeillo as HR Manager.
 He regularly meets with CAPEI members and will post open positions on WorkPEI.ca.

 for them.
 “I am working with the companies to see what their needs are now and what positions are hardest to fill.
 I look forward to raising awareness of the construction industry on PEI and helping to attract skilled trades workers.”